 Note: Many other OAC project programs support ad hoc groups, collectives and organizations made up of professional artists / arts professionals.
 See specific discipline programs for eligibility.
 Applicants that have presentation activity that is eligible in these discipline programs are not eligible here.

 Read the Guide to OAC Project Programs for more eligibility information.

 - organizations that receive an OAC operating grant

-- ad hoc groups/collectives composed mainly of students
+- ad hoc groups and collectives composed mainly of students

-- ad hoc groups/collectives composed of professional artists / arts professionals (see discipline programs)
+- ad hoc groups and collectives composed of professional artists / arts professionals (see discipline programs)

-- ad hoc groups/collectives and organizations with a permanent physical address in Toronto (see discipline programs)
+- Toronto-based ad hoc groups, collectives and organizations (see discipline programs)

 This program funds

 - presentation of performances, exhibitions, screenings, readings of professional artists and associated audience engagement activities that take place in Ontario and outside of Toronto

 - Programming must be selected based on an artistic vision and presented to a public audience.

 - A presenter may show artistic work as part of a festival or series (including youth and family series).